MoneySavingExpert.com homepage

 3. The amount you could earn varies – but don't expect £100s

-• Secondly, energy suppliers and third-party providers can choose how much of the ESO payment to pass on to users.
-Last year, most were passing on at least 75%, with some passing on the full amount.
-We'll update this guide when we have more details of what suppliers expect to pay this year.
+For the NESO Demand Flexibility Service, the amount you get paid for each event will vary, and energy suppliers and third-party providers can choose how much of the NESO payment to pass on to users.
+Most suppliers pass on at least 75%, with some passing on the full amount.

-4. You'll usually need to opt in to each use-cutting event separately
+4. You'll need to opt in to take part in energy use-cutting schemes

-If you join a scheme that's linked to the National Grid's demand flexibility service, you'll be notified about individual events as they come up (usually with only a few hours notice).
+If if it's an NESO Demand Flexibility Service, you'll be notified about individual events as they come up (usually with only a few hours notice).
 You'll need to opt in to each one separately.
 If you don't, you won't earn any rewards – even if you reduce your electricity consumption during that period.

-5. Don't sign up to more than one use-cutting scheme at the same time
+5. Don't sign up to more than one NESO energy-cutting scheme

-While you can only sign up direct with one energy supplier, it is possible to sign up to multiple third-party providers via the apps below.
-And while it may be tempting to try to maximise your rewards by signing up with more than one, this is against the National Grid ESO's rules, which limit you to one scheme per household.
+While you can only sign up to the NESO events direct with one energy supplier, it is possible to sign up to multiple third-party providers via the apps below.
+And while it may be tempting to try to maximise your rewards by signing up with more than one, this is against the NESO's rules, which limit you to one scheme per household.

 Sign up to multiple schemes and you risk being cut off from all of them – so it's best to stick to one.